Find the value of p1 that achieves a target waiting time percentile

 .
 Defaults to 0.85.- tolerance

 numeric of length 1; tolerance for the binary search stopping criterion.
-The unit is weeks.
+The unit is months.

 - referrals